-- The Budget Advisory Committee (BAC) shall consist of the provost, the dean of the College of Arts and Humanities, the dean of the College Social Sciences, dean of the College of Natural and Behavioral Sciences, dean of the Luter School of Business, the chief of staff, the vice president for strategy and planning, the executive vice president, the director of planning and budget, and six members of the instructional faculty nominated by the Faculty Senate, appointed by the president.
+- 1) The Budget Advisory Committee (BAC) shall consist of the provost, the dean of the College of Arts and Humanities, the dean of the College Social Sciences, dean of the College of Natural and Behavioral Sciences, dean of the Luter School of Business, the chief of staff, the vice president for finance and planning, the vice president of student affairs, the director of planning and budget, and six members of the instructional faculty nominated by the Faculty Senate, appointed by the president.
 Faculty members serve six-year terms.
 One member of the instructional faculty shall be appointed by the president to chair the committee.
 The committee advises the president on matters pertaining to the operating budget of the University. - 2) The Committee on Intellectual Property (CIP) shall consist of three faculty members with primary responsibility for copyrights, three additional faculty members with primary responsibility for patents, the chair of the Department of Physics, Computer Science and Engineering, the academic deans, the and the provost (chair).
 The six appointed faculty members shall be appointed by the president, upon nomination by the Faculty Senate, for three-year terms.
 In conducting its business, the CIP will consult with the University counsel regarding legal issues and potential liability to the University.
 The committee shall report to the president and shall function and be organized into subcommittees consistent with applicable Board policy (ownership). - 3) The Council on Diversity and Inclusion (CDI) shall consist of two members of the Board of Visitors, appointed by the rector, and a representative group of students, faculty, staff and friends of the University, appointed by the president.
 Members will serve two-year terms and may be reappointed by the president to serve a second term.
 Members may be reappointed after being off the Council for two years.
 One member of the Board of Visitors shall be appointed by the president to chair the council.
 The chair will serve a term of two years and may be reappointed by the president.
-The council advises the president on matters pertaining to diversity and inclusion. - 4) The Emergency Policy Group (EPG) shall consist of the chief of staff, executive vice president, provost, vice president of student affairs, vice president for strategy and planning, chief of university police, senior associate vice president for administration and finance, chief information officer, the director of communications and public relations, and the director of emergency management.
-The chief of staff will serve as chair of the committee.
-The Committee: - a) reports to the president:
+The council advises the president on matters pertaining to diversity and inclusion. - 4) The Emergency Policy Group (EPG) shall consist of the chief of staff, provost, vice president of student affairs, vice president for finance and planning, vice president of administration and auxiliary services, chief of university police, chief information officer, the director of communications and public relations, and the director of emergency management.
+The vice president for finance and planning will serve as chair of the committee.
+The Committee: - a) reports to the president;